Google Rating

 Despite their durability and affordability, porcelain bonded crowns have a few potential drawbacks.
 A common concern is that over time, the gum line may recede, exposing the metal base beneath the porcelain.
 This can cause a dark shadow near the gum line, particularly on front teeth, which may be less desirable for patients seeking a highly aesthetic result.
 However, for back teeth, this is generally less of an issue, as they are not as visible.

-What are Ceramic Crowns?
+What Are Ceramic Crowns?

 A crown is an artificial restoration that fits over the remaining part of a prepared tooth, adding strength and providing a natural appearance.
 Crowns are commonly referred to as ‘caps,’ functioning as a tooth-shaped covering over the tooth.
 Typically, the tooth is prepared for a crown by reducing its circumference by approximately 1mm, creating enough space for the crown to fit securely over the remaining core.